Triangulated categories of mixed motives: Fibred derived categories

 \begin{rem} Recall the abelian category $\sh t {\Pmorx S}$ is a localization of the category $\psh S$ in the sense of Gabriel-Zisman.
 In particular, given an abstract abelian $\Pmor$-premotivic category $\A$, the canonical morphism

 induces a unique morphism

 if and only if for any presheaf of abelian groups $F$ on $\Pmorx S$ such that $a_t(F)=F_t=0$, one has $\gamma^*(F)=0$.

-We leave to the reader the exercise which consists to formulate the universal property of the abelian $\Pmor$-premotivic category $\sh t {\Pmor}$.\footnote{We will formulate a derived version in the paragraph on descent properties for derived premotives (\textit{cf.} \ref{descent_derived_premotives}).} \end{rem}
+We leave to the reader the exercise which consists of formulating the universal property of the abelian $\Pmor$-premotivic category $\sh t {\Pmor}$.\footnote{We will formulate a derived version in the paragraph on descent properties for derived premotives (\textit{cf.} \ref{descent_derived_premotives}).} \end{rem}